Why do You Need Specialist Medical Travel Insurance?

-22% of all travellers need to seek medical attention when abroad.
-Of course, when you have a pre-existing medical condition this likelihood increases further.
+22% of all travellers need medical attention when abroad.

 WITHOUT comprehensive medical travel insurance:

-• You could be liable for very large medical costs if you get ill on holiday: £25,000 plus in some areas of Europe.
+You could be liable for very large medical costs.
+Claims for emergency medical assistance in some areas of Europe can exceed £250,000.

-• You won’t be covered for other problems you may have while travelling – including lost luggage and trip cancellations.
+You won’t be covered for other problems you may have while travelling – including lost luggage and cutting short your trip (curtailment).

 It’s frustrating visiting website after website or phoning multiple insurers.